 Where to Stay in Vianden

 Stay at the Victor Hugo House: I stayed at the Victor Hugo house because I am a book nerd of the highest order and I make a point of staying in bookish lodgings (like this library in Wales and this bookstore B&B in England).
 Our room was large, comfortable and a very good deal.
-Check reviews and book at Trip Advisor or Hotels.com.
+Check reviews and book at Booking.com.

 If you are using public transportation to get to Vianden, be careful about where you book because the booking services will show you hotels and guesthouses that are not within walking distance of Vianden proper.
-Check the full list of area hotels here on Trip Advisor or Hotels.com.
+Check the full list of area hotels on Booking.com.